 The bridge is located 11 miles northwest of downtown Houston at 4701 Watonga Boulevard.
 Setting up on a bench along the White Oak Bayou is a great way to see the bats.
 The bats emerge from beneath the bridge.

-The bats can be seen from spring through fall, with the best time to see them being sunset.
+The bats can be seen from spring through fall, and the best time to see them is sunset.

 12. Waugh Drive Bridge

 The Waugh Drive bridge consistency gives one of the best bat shows in Texas.
 An estimated 250,000 Mexican Free-tailed Bats live under the Waugh Drive bridge.
 The bats hide in the lush vegetation of Buffalo Bayou Park and then burst forth from the bridge at sunset.
-Flying amongst the greenery and then out amongst the skyscrapers of Houston, they fly into the night sky and onward into the fields to feast on insects.
+Flying amongst the greenery and then out amongst Houston’s skyscrapers, they fly into the night sky and onward into the fields to feast on insects.

-The bats can be view emerging from under the Waugh Drive bridge.
-There are a number of places to view them.
-If you look over the east rail sidewalk of the bridge and look down, this is a magnificent sight to catch the bats up close.
+The bats can be viewed emerging from under the Waugh Drive bridge.
+There are several places to view them.
+If you look over the bridge’s east rail sidewalk and look down, this is a magnificent sight to catch the bats up close.

-There is also a viewing platform at the bayou bank, along Allen Parkway.
+Along Allen Parkway, there is also a viewing platform at the bayou bank.

-The third spot to see them is in the northeast bank of the bayou, near Memorial Drive.
+The third spot to see them is on the northeast bank of the bayou, near Memorial Drive.

 The platform and sidewalks are open all year round.
 The bats will come out at sundown.
 Stay back from the bridge to give them plenty of room.
 Do not shine any bright light source at them.
 They are super sensitive to light, and this will disturb them.

-The best emergences from the bridge happen on warm nights.
+The best emergencies from the bridge happen on warm nights.

 13. Clarity Tunnel

-From late April through late October, a 5.00 state park pass will get you on your way.
-You can obtain a pass at park headquarters, or if you prefer, you can schedule a guided tour for 10.00.
+A $5.00 state park pass will get you on your way from late April through late October.
+You can obtain a key at park headquarters, or if you prefer, you can schedule a guided tour for $10.00.

-This is a primitive spot so bringing all the essentials: water, sunscreen, a jacket for inclement weather, and a hat.
-Bats defecate before taking off into the night, and you will be right in that zone at the entrance to the tunnel.
+Ensure you bring all the essentials: water, sunscreen, a jacket for inclement weather, and a hat.
+Bats defecate before taking off into the night, and you will be right in that zone at the tunnel entrance.
 Bug repellent would also be a good idea.

 This can be an enchanting event.
 There won’t be near as many people here watching bats as there would be at many other events, so your chances of getting to the species at its finest are optimum.

-Bring a camera with excellent video and be prepared for a spectacular show.
+Bring a camera or your phone and be prepared for a spectacular show.